blurred-machine/Computer-Vision-Problems/README.md

 # Computer-Vision-Problems
+In this repository I have solved two problems of computer vision.
+First Implementation is building a CNN in which the input is a noisy number and the output is a denoised number.
+Second implementations is sequencing the characters read from number plates done using obect detection.

 * Please use the jupyter notebook to run the above files in iPython environment.
 * or directly run the `Problem_x.py` file in the python shell.